Report: Maiden Voyage of the Greg Mortimer

 Hidden Places Travel is a fully licensed tour operator and travel agency, founded in 2000 and based in British Columbia, Canada.
 A three times winner of the National Geographic “Tours of a Lifetime” award, our specialty is crafting journeys in the world’s most unforgettable places — complete with incredible local food, one-of-a-kind hotels, and more.
 Renowned for our innovative small group tours with many special touches, Hidden Places has also become a leading light in conservation efforts and support of local communities.

 Hidden Places founders Dag Goering and Maria Coffey have been exploring the planet for well over 30 years.
-Dag, a globetrotting veterinarian (did someone call for a camel medic?) and internationally published photographer, brings his artistic and detail-oriented eye to travel — while Maria, a journalist and award-winning author, brings her poetic sense of wonder to every journey.
+Dag, a globetrotting veterinarian (did someone call for a camel medic?) and internationally published photographer (see website), brings his artistic and detail-oriented eye to travel — while Maria, a journalist and award-winning author, brings her poetic sense of wonder to every journey.

 Dag and Maria have also cultivated a close, tightly-knit network of local experts and trip guides to round out the Hidden Places team — warm, genuine, and fascinating people who have become close friends, and share the same ethics and ideals.

-Expedition Leader André Glória ticks all the boxes: he’s strong, skilled and multi-lingual; funny, smart and caring.
+Expedition Leader André Gloria ticks all the boxes: he’s strong, skilled and multi-lingual; funny, smart and caring.
 He’s a climbing instructor, a dive master, a paddler, a biker and a hiker.
-His home is in Portugal but usually he’s just back from somewhere else.
-Most recently he’s been leading our groups in the Indian Himalaya and across the gorgeous island of Sri Lanka.
 He’s crazy about exploring the world and he loves to take others along with him.
+With André as their expert guide, our groups have trekked in the Indian Himalaya, journeyed through Sri Lanka and biked the length of Portugal – which is Andé’s native land.
+He’ll be leading our Douro River kayaking trips and he’s always up for new adventures.

 Office Manager Denise Nicholls is the perfect person to keep our base camp in order while we careen around the world (and when we’re home).
 She is a stickler for detail, incredibly dependable, and has a huge heart.
 (We return from journeys to find French pastries and flowers on our counter, and beautifully crafted messages on our chalkboard).
-She has a background in graphic design, so expect some changes to the look of our forms!
+She’ll be your direct contact for getting you organized for your trip!

 We travel humbly and with open eyes.
 Along the way sometimes we encounter hard things: human/animal conflict, environmental issues, humanitarian needs.
 We don’t just turn away.
 We’ve committed ourselves, seriously and for the long haul, to protecting the hidden places we love — and the people and creatures who call those places home.